-, but what about not taking care of it, what should you avoid doing at all costs?
-You’ve invested your money and time into researching which type of Katana meets your needs, the last thing we assume you want to do is ruin the sword by doing something a bit stupid.
-We constantly here about people doing things to their swords which are obviously a bad idea, but just in case you’re tempted to do something similar, here’s our short list of things which you should NOT do to your Katana.
+We’ve already covered basic care for your Katana, but what about special situations?
+You’ve invested your money and time into researching which type of Katana meets your needs, so we assume the last thing you want to do is ruin the sword by doing something you shouldn't.
+We constantly hear about people doing things to their swords which are obviously bad ideas, but just in case you’re tempted to do something similar, here is our short list of things which you should NOT do with your Katana.

-- Katana’s are excellent cutting tools, but please don’t think you can go up against the Oak tree in your garden and win.
-If you need to chop down a tree, I strongly suggest you invest in an axe, it’s far cheaper and they’re really good at chopping things down.
+- Cut Wood.
+Katana are excellent cutting tools, but please don’t think one can go up against the oak tree in your garden and win.
+If you need to chop down a tree, I strongly suggest you invest in an axe: it’s far cheaper and is much better at chopping things down.
 Your Katana might do some impressive damage to the tree, but in the end, you’re going to regret your actions and the tree will win.
 If you really want to get into cutting with your Katana, do your research, and learn how to do it properly and safely.

-- Connor MacLeod may have got away with wearing his Katana under his trench coat, but in reality carrying a concealed sword is only going to bad things happening.
-No matter how tempting it may be, don’t conceal carry your sword to the shops, on the bus or any other public place.
-It might seem like a good idea as you’re leaving your house, but rest assured something bad happening is just around the corner.
+- Wear it as a concealed weapon.
+Connor MacLeod may have got away with wearing his Katana under his trench coat, but in reality, carrying a hidden sword is only going to lead to bad things happening.
+No matter how tempting it may be, don’t conceal-carry your sword to shops, on buses, or in any other public place.
+It might seem like a good idea as you’re leaving your house, but rest assured you've opened the door to future anguish.
 Best case, the police might take your sword away.
 Worst case, you might lose more than your sword.

-- We get it, a Katana is the perfect length and shape to pry things open.
+- Use it as a crowbar.
+We get it, a Katana is the perfect length and shape to pry things open.
 The problem is, it’s not designed to withstand that sort of force, and you will end up with a broken or bent sword.
-So no matter how tempting it is to leverage your window open, or pry open a shipping crate, use a crowbar, not your sword.
+So no matter how tempting it is to leverage your window open or pry open a shipping crate, use a crowbar, not your sword.

 - Never use it as a weapon.
 Unless you’re an experienced martial arts practitioner with no alternative in a self-defence situation, then just don’t do it.
-You’ll end up causing serious injury to yourself, or even worse, an innocent bystander.
+You could end up causing serious injury to yourself, or even worse, an innocent bystander.

-- Fruit ninja is a somewhat addictive mobile game played on your mobile phone, which is the best place for it.
-If you really must chop up fruit with your sword, do it safely, and take care of your surroundings.
+- Play Games with it.
+Fruit ninja is a somewhat addictive mobile game played on your mobile phone, which is the best place for it.
+If you really must chop up fruit with your sword, do it safely, and be very mindful of your surroundings.
 Remember, the Katana we sell are not toys.
-If you’ve succumbed to the fruit chopping urge, then remember to thoroughly clean and oil your Katana afterwards.
-Fruit juice can be highly acidic and you might be surprised at how quickly your sword can change from flawless, to pitted and rusted.
-This goes for hand prints as well, your fingers are acidic and over time you can permanently mark your blade.
+If you’ve succumbed to the fruit-chopping urge, then remember to thoroughly clean and oil your Katana afterwards.
+Fruit juice can be highly acidic, and you might be surprised at how quickly your sword can change from flawless to pitted and rusted.
+This goes for hand prints as well - your fingers are acidic and, over time, you can permanently mark your blade.

-- Don’t leave your sword outside open to the elements, it WILL rust.
-A stainless steel sword might survive a while outside, but anything made out of high carbon steel will rust quickly if not cared for carefully.
+- Leave your sword outside.
+Don’t leave your sword exposed to the elements - it WILL rust.
+A stainless steel sword might survive a while outside, but anything made out of high carbon steel will rust quickly if not cared for properly.
 You’ll also risk the sword being stolen, which is never good.
-The best place for the sword is in its sheath, indoors, with a light coating of oil.
+The best place for the sword is in its sheath, indoors, covered with a light coating of oil.